As a reminder, Fridge moments are individual to each Troper. Please sign your contributions.

 [[folder: Fridge Brilliance ]]

-** It's also possible that they knew that they [[spoiler: knew that they were the scattered pieces of Dormin]] and the reason that they attempt to avoid Wander is because [[spoiler: they don't want to reunite him/her.]]
+** It's also possible that they [[spoiler:knew that they were the scattered pieces of Dormin]] and the reason that they attempt to avoid Wander is because [[spoiler:they don't want to reunite him/her.]]

 ** Alternatively, the title could refer to the shadows of the Colossi that appear over Wander each time he kills one.

 * So the food items are fruit... and gecko tails.
 What?
 Why not the birds?
-Because the stat tail improves helps your ''climbing'' ability.
+Because the stat the tails improve is your ''climbing'' ability.

 ** The land is forbidden because eating the meat and fruit makes you into something less than human, which is why it makes your stats increase.
 The reason the secret garden's fruit reduces it back down isn't because it's poisonous... but because it's holy, and restoring your lost humanity.